mathieu-benoit/hello-humanitec/docs/common.md

 As Platform Admin, in Humanitec.

-Customize the Kubernetes `Deployment` manifests for all our Workloads in Production Environment by adding the `securityContext` sections and other security features ([reference](https://docs.humanitec.com/integrations/resource-types/workload)):
+Customize the Kubernetes `Deployment` manifests for all our Workloads in Production Environment Type by adding the `securityContext` sections and other security features ([reference](https://docs.humanitec.com/integrations/resource-types/workload)):
 ```bash
 cat <<EOF > custom-workload.yaml
 apiVersion: core.api.humanitec.io/v1